varunhhhrahul/Ekart/README.md

 # Ekart

-A static shopping app made in pure javascript with EJS.
+A shopping app made in pure javascript with EJS.